Reverse Bankart’s & Hillsach’s Lesions

 This leads to laxity of posterior band of the inferior glenohumeral ligament with posterior displacement of the humerus head.

-1. Dr Gurjyot S Nanda
+1. Dr Gurjyot S Nanda Avatar

 Thanx sir ! thumbs up